Direct traffic with a geo-distributed app using Azure and Azure Stack Hub

 Purchase a domain name and ensure access to the DNS registry for the domain provider.

 Update the DNS zone file for the domain.
-Azure AD will verify ownership of the custom domain name.
+Microsoft Entra ID will verify ownership of the custom domain name.
 Use Azure DNS for Azure/Microsoft 365/external DNS records within Azure, or add the DNS entry at a different DNS registrar.

 Register a custom domain with a public registrar.